Nicaragua TripsUganda TripsVolunteer FAQ

 The team will spend their first night at Hotel Hex in Managua before traveling to Chinandega and spending the week at Los Volcanes Hotel.
 The team will stay on the beach at Hotel Vistamar for their free day.

-The total cost for the trip will be approximately $2,550.
-This will cover airfare, lodging, transportation, meals and all related expenses.
+The total cost for the trip will be approximately $1,750 + cost of airfare.
+The base will cover lodging, transportation, meals and all related clinical expenses.
 In addition, volunteers will be responsible for the cost of vaccinations and the $10 visa fee into Nicaragua.
 We recommend that you bring $50 for any additional expenses that may be incurred during travel and/or souvenir shopping.

 Volunteers will finish the week at Hotel Vistamar for a day of fun in the sun on the Nicaraguan coast line.